Calinator444/SSW.Rules.Content/rules/defining-pbis/rule.md

 created: 2022-10-18T03:27:00.098Z
 guid: da1579f4-b598-4a2c-8fed-0b9b2230f6e8
 ---
 It is very common that a developer looks at a PBI to work on, and finds out that it has limited or missing information.
 Usually, this is due to unclear requirements, ambiguous instructions or people simply don't understand the importance of getting the right information in the PBI.

-When that happens, it is crucial for the developer to raise their voice and gather enough information so it meets the [Definition of Ready](/have-a-definition-of-ready).
-Additionally, anyone working on the task who doesn't fully understand should raise the problem ASAP.
+When PBIs are initially created it's acceptable for the description to contain coarsely defined instructions.
+However, it's important that team clarifies the instructions with stakeholders directly or during their backlog refinement meeting, or failing that with stakeholders directly.
+They'll also ensure that it meets the definition of ready [Definition of Ready](/have-a-definition-of-ready).

 <!--endintro-->